-- (a) Development is to activate streets and lanes or pedestrian links through the site by: - (i) designing buildings such that they are visually transparent at ground level; - (ii) maximising the number and size of entrances to ensure buildings are more inviting: - (iii) ensuring the provision of multiple tenancies at ground level;
+- (a) Development is to activate streets and lanes or pedestrian links through the site by: - (i) designing buildings such that they are visually transparent at ground level; - (ii) maximising the number and size of entrances to ensure buildings are more inviting; - (iii) ensuring the provision of multiple tenancies at ground level;

-- designing ground floor tenancies that are level with the adjoining footpath; - (v) ensuring a building within 30 metres of Collier Pass, Grand Boulevard, Boas Avenue and McLarty Avenue has a nil setback to the street (with the exception of minor variations to accommodate an irregular shaped lot) and provides continuous pedestrian shelter; and - (vi) concealing car parking areas with commercial development at the ground floor along Collier Pass, Grand Boulevard, Boas Avenue and McLarty Avenue. - All sides of a building must provide visual interest by use of colour, variety (b) of materials and articulation. - Loading and service areas should be located and designed to minimise (c) visibility from, and impact on the amenity of the public realm
+- (iv) designing ground floor tenancies that are level with the adjoining footpath; - (v) ensuring a building within 30 metres of Collier Pass, Grand Boulevard, Boas Avenue and McLarty Avenue has a nil setback to the street and provides continuous pedestrian shelter; and - (vi) concealing car parking areas with commercial development at the ground floor along Collier Pass, Grand Boulevard, Boas Avenue and McLarty Avenue. - (b) All sides of a building must provide visual interest by use of colour, variety of materials and articulation. - (c) Loading and service areas should be located and designed to minimise visibility from, and impact on the amenity of the public realm